Yashaswinideore/Student-Admission-Portal/README.md

   - Approve or reject student applications
   - Search and filter student applications efficiently

-- **Notifications**
-  - Email notifications to students on submission and approval/rejection

 - **Reporting**
   - Generate reports on admissions, pending forms, and application statistics